 If you or someone you love is being tormented or abused, you can file a restraining or protective order against the abuser.
 A restraining order seeks to protect a person from domestic danger, family violence, and stalking.
 It generally does so by prohibiting the accused from having any form of contact or relationship with another person from the same household.

 To get a restraining order, the petitioner must file detailed information at the court and also attend a hearing.
 For legal advice on how to get a restraining order, read on or contact the trusted domestic violence lawyers at The Waltman Firm today.

 Although most domestic violence victims can eventually obtain a more permanent restraining order through a court hearing, sometimes a victim of family violence may face an imminent danger of further abuse and may need immediate protection from the court.

 Petitioners must file for the temporary protective orders in the county courthouse where the respondent lives.
-The petitioner must satisfy the court that there is a record of a recently reported act of family violence by the respondent towards the petitioner.
+The petitioner must satisfy the court that there is a record of a recently reported act of family violence.
+That means family violence has occurred in the past and it’s likely to happen again by the respondent towards the petitioner.
 Since there is a burden of proof to meet here, it’s usually a good idea to seek legal counsel before filing for the order.